thinking-with-computers/ludus-spec/README.md

 #### Function application
 Ludus has a great many built-in functions (especially since there are no basic operators for things like addition!).
 Functions can be variadic (take different numbers of arguments, with different behaviours based on those numbers).
 Functions are written by writing the name of the function as a word with the arguments following in a tuple literal: `foo (bar, baz)`.
 (Note that the space the function name and arguments tuple is idiomatic, but optional: `foo(bar, baz)` is valid Ludus.)
 To invoke a function with zero arguments, use the empty tuple: `quux ()`.

 An attempt to invoke a function (putting a tuple after an expression) with something that is not a function will raise an error.
-(Hopefully more helpful than the traditional JavaScript headdesk of `undefined is not a function`.)
+(Hopefully more helpful than the traditional JavaScript headdesk of `undefined (read: nil) is not a function`.)

 ##### Partial application
 Ludus allows for partial application of functions by use of a placeholder: `add (1, _)` returns a function that adds 1 to whatever you give it.
 So: `add (1, _) (2) &=> 3`.
 You may only use one placeholder, and all partially applied functions are unary.